-- (2) Where, before the institution or determination of proceedings, any property is destroyed, disposed of or dealt with in any other manner, other than the manner referred to in section 24(4), in pursuance of subsection (1), a certificate signed by the Inspector-General of Police or any person authorized by him in writing shall in the absence of proof to the contrary be conclusive evidence of the reasons, the manner and the circumstances in and the value for, which the property was disposed of or dealt with, and shall be considered to be the rightful value of the property for the purposes of this Act. - (3) Where a person is convicted of an economic offence and the Court is satisfied that any property which was in his possession or under his control at the time of his apprehension- - (a) was used for the purposes of committing or facilitating the commission of the offence; or - (b) was intended by him to be used for that purpose; or - (c) was otherwise involved in the commission of the offence; and - (d) was so used or involved in the commission of the offence with the knowledge or consent of its owner, the Court shall make an order under this section in respect of that property.
+- 23.-(1) Where before the institution or determination of proceedings before the Court it appears to the Inspector-General of Police or a person authorised by him in writing, or to the Court, that any property seized under this Act or put in evidence in proceedings before the Court is subject to speedy decay or that for any other reasonable cause it is necessary that it be sooner disposed of, the Inspector-General of Police or the Court, as the case may be, may cause or order that, subject to subsection (8), that property be destroyed, disposed of or dealt with in such manner as Inspector-General of Police or the Court may specify. - (2) Where, before the institution or determination of proceedings, any property destroyed, disposed of or dealt with in any other manner, other than the manner referred to in section 24(4), in pursuance of subsection (1), a certificate signed by the Inspector-General of Police or any person authorised by him in writing shall in the absence of proof to the contrary be conclusive evidence of the reasons, the manner and circumstances in and the value for, which the property was disposed of or dealt with, and shall be considered to be the rightful value of the property for the purposes of this Act. - (3) Where a person is convicted of an 20 economic offence and the Court is satisfied that any property which was in his possession or under his control at the time of his apprehensionthe Court shall make an appropriate order under subsection (1).

+- (a) was used for the purposes of committing or facilitating the commission of the offence; - (b) was intended by him to be used for that purpose; or - (c) was otherwise involved in the commission of the offence; and - (d) was so used or involved in the commission of the offence with the knowledge or consent of its owner, whether or not it was so used or involved in the commission of the offence with the knowledge or consent of the owner, the Court shall, subject to subsection (5) make an order in respect of the property under subsection (3).